Adult ADHD in the UK: Solutions and Support for a Better Life

 What are the 3 Types of ADHD?

-Primarily inattentive ADHD (Formally ADD) is categorised by the inability to focus, difficulty paying attention and short attention span.
+Inattentive ADHD (Formally ADD) is categorised by the inability to focus or pay attention and a short attention span.
 Those with this type of ADHD are often easily distracted or have problems with organisation.

 Combined ADHD is, precisely as the name suggests, a combination of both previously mentioned types.
 Someone with combined ADHD must exhibit six or more symptoms from both symptom lists to be diagnosed with combined ADHD.